jerboa88/tally-ts/README.md

 ## 📦 Installation

 > [!NOTE]
-> The library is not yet published to NPM, JSR, or Deno, but you can install it directly from the GitHub repository.
+> **tally-ts** is not yet published to NPM or JSR, but you can install it directly from the GitHub repository.

 Install the library using your preferred package manager: